y1jiaoao/cse230-fa21-project/README.md

 Proposal: A Gomoku (Five in a Row) game

 Description: Gomoku (also known as Five In A Row, Gobang, Connect 5) is a purely strategic chess game where two people play against each other.
-Two sides use black and white chess pieces respectively, and place them on the intersection of vertical and horizontal lines of the chessboard.
+Two sides use black and white (to make it clear in terminal we chose "X" and "O" to represent the two sides) chess pieces respectively, and place them on the intersection of vertical and horizontal lines of the chessboard.
 The side that first forms a horizontal, vertical, or diagonal line of five pieces wins.
 In our project, we decide to implement a Gomoku game by haskell.
 Our Gomoku game contains two kinds of mode.
 The first is player vs AI locally.
 The second is player vs player via network.

 <br/>
 Architecture: